 Today I am here to talk to you about what it takes to not only get stronger when you only have access to a studio for group fitness (en lieu of a strength training gym) like Barry’s, but also how to prevent injury when you are in the gym 5 to 6 times a week, in a group atmosphere when you don’t know what exercises will be programmed.
 How do you make the workout your own?
 How do you know when to take rest days?
 How do you actually get stronger?
 Faster?
 Let’s get started!

 For starters let’s talk about speed because let’s be honest, if you’re in a packed class running next to someone, it’s gonna get competitive!

 And even if you aren’t logging top speeds, I think it’s safe to say that everyone wants to be conditioned enough to feel confident while running for short periods of time.
 So how do you get faster?

 Don’t try to get faster every day.

 Many of my #Daretoeat clients do Barry’s Bootcamp, Orange theory, Studio III or Road X Strength classes at Everybody Fights.
 My best advice is start with fresh legs.
-Whether it’s Monday or Wednesday, call your “Day One” you moderate day for running and get your legs moving.
-If you are a confident jogger or runner, hold yourself accountable to your jogging speed, and running speeds weekly, and try to build your jog or run over time.
+Whether it’s Monday or Wednesday, call it your “Day One” when you do a moderate day for running– just get your legs moving!
+If you are a confident jogger or runner, hold yourself accountable to your jogging speed, and running speeds weekly, and try to build your jog or run pace over time.

 Keep in mind I am not a natural runner, I am not trying to become a long distance runner, I am simply trying to increase my speed, and in my perfect world, I only do “Day One” and “Day Three.”
 Often I’ll alternate between a week “a” when I do three days of running at Barry’s and then a week “b” with only two days.
 The two-day weeks are when I perform my best.
 It’s cool to watch the progress happen over time.